kailanak1/arrayMaximalAdjacentDifference/README.md

 ```

 Convert the differences array to their absolute values.
+Store the results in a new array.
 ```
     let abbys = []
     for(let i = 0; i < diff.length; i++){